Huch0/Project-Einstein/frontend/FRONTEND_INTEGRATION.md

 │  [2/4] Running label_segments... ⏳     │
 │                                         │
 ├─────────────────────────────────────────┤
-│ Ask about physics concepts...          │
+│ Ask your tutor about physics concepts... │
 │ [ 🎤 Send ⏎ ]                          │
 └─────────────────────────────────────────┘
 ```